-For years, I have been under the impression that the gas sold at 7-Eleven was owned by Venezuela.
-This assumption led me to believe that purchasing their gas would be supporting the previous dictatorship regime of Hugo Chavez, which led me to take my business elsewhere.
-I recently realized I was basing this belief off what a friend once told me, a friend whose name I can’t even remember.
+A few years ago, I wrote about how I stopped buying gas from 7-Eleven based on a rumor I heard.
+At the time, I was under the impression that the gas sold at 7-Eleven was owned by Venezuela.
+This assumption led me to believe that purchasing their gas would be supporting the previous dictatorship regime of Hugo Chávez, which led me to take my business elsewhere.
+I realized I was basing this belief off what a friend once told me — a friend whose name I can’t even remember.
 I had never checked my facts!
+Out of curiosity, I revisited this article and made some updates based on current events.
+It’s always a good reminder to research rumors you hear, even when you hear them from a trusted friend.

 So how do the bondholders plan to get repaid and protect their assets?
-Wall Street has determined it is not a question of “if,” but “when” Venezuela will default on their bond loans.
+Wall Street determined it is not a question of “if,” but “when” Venezuela will default on their bond loans — which they ended up doing in late 2018.
 Imagine that… a “socialist” country ran by a dictator going bankrupt!

 Over the last 30 years, Venezuela has nationalized various private businesses and assets.
 The oil industry was an especially big target of nationalization and not properly compensated, except for Citgo.
 In 1986, 50% of Citgo was sold to the state-run Venezuelan company Petroleos de Venezuela SA (PdVSA).
 In 1990, the remaining 50% was again sold to the same company.

 When dictator Hugo Chávez died in 2013, he left behind an economic crisis in Venezuela.
 As a result, Nicolás Maduro, who won the presidency following Chávez by slim margins, has been using his power over the military to control both the people and the legislative process.
-As Maduro expropriated certain industries, he began to use PdVSA to pay for the generous social welfare benefits he promised in order to win votes.
+His presidency is still contested.
+As Maduro expropriated certain industries, he began to use PdVSA to pay for the generous social welfare benefits he promised in order to win votes; a tactic that has since backfired.
 This system does nothing to save for a rainy-day fund necessary for future problems.
 In addition, as private businesses were nationalized in this system, new businesses were discouraged to start up.

 Today, Venezuela depends on oil for about 95% of its export revenue with no diversification in sight due to the previously mentioned challenges for businesses.
 With the recent drop in oil prices, there has been a 75% decrease in Venezuela’s oil revenue.